DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/fixedPosition.md

 ---
 ---
 ##### shortDescription
-Specifies position in which the column is fixed.
+Specifies the column position.
 Applies only if **columns[]**.[fixed](/api-reference/_hidden/GridBaseColumn/fixed.md '{basewidgetpath}/Configuration/columns/#fixed') is **true**.

 ---
-The values are the following:
+The following values are available:

 - *'right'*
-The column is fixed to the right of the grid.
+The column is fixed to the right edge of the grid.

 - *'left'*
-The column is fixed to the left of the grid.
+The column is fixed to the left edge of the grid.

 - *'sticky'*
 The column sticks in place.